eseidel/space_traders/README.md

 Early Game:
 * Probe should probably stay close to the main system to help find trades?
+* buy ship behavior on shipyard visit is causing us to buy ships instead of modules when we'd prefer modules.

 Earning:
 * Keep per-ship logs, so can calculate per-ship efficiency.